catalyst/moodle-local_sitenotice/README.md

  * Site wide notices displayed in a modal pop up.
  * Ability to limit your notices to a specific cohort.
  * Re display a notice in a configurable period of time.
+ * Set a start date and expiry date for a notice
  * Keep displaying a notice until a specific course is completed.
  * Optionally request users to accept a notice, or they will be logged out from LMS.
  * Reporting on who accepted / dismissed a notice.